 We've already gone over how to clean white sneakers, but now it's time to discuss suede boots.
 Cleaning suede can be quite the ordeal because if you do it wrong, you could ruin your beloved booties.
-But if you do it right, you ensure that your beautiful boots reach their maximum potential lifespan and remain in pristine condition through hundreds of wears.
+But if you do it right, you ensure that your beautiful boots reach their maximum potential life span and remain in pristine condition through hundreds of wears.
 With a few of the following tips and tricks in mind, you'll set yourself up for a lifetime guarantee of spotless suede boots.

 Invest in a suede-cleaning brush.

+First things first: You can clean your suede without a proper suede-cleaning brush, but investing in one is probably the wiser choice.
+They only run about $7 on Amazon.
+If you're in a pinch, an old toothbrush or any kind of soft-bristled brush will do the trick.
 When using one to clean your shoes, be sure to brush only in the direction of the fibers, and avoid moving the brush back and forth over the surface.
 Because even a bit of moisture can leave a permanent stain on suede, be sure your boots are completely dry when you go to brush them.

 Okay, this should be considered a pre-step, but nonetheless, it's important in the "how to" of cleaning suede shoes.
 Before you even begin the cleaning process, put enough crumpled paper (like a newspaper or used computer paper) inside the shoes so they keep their natural shape while you go to work on them.
-This will help toughen up suede's naturally soft, supple material to make it easier to clean the more stubborn spots.
+This will help toughen up suede's naturally supple material to make it easier to clean the more stubborn spots.

 Rub the surface of your shoes with a clean bath towel.